hobhob

 Notes

-• Env vars are one KEY=VALUE per line; blank lines and # comments are ignored.
+• Environment variables under Launch configuration is only for additional variables; enter one KEY=VALUE per line.
+Blank lines and # comments are ignored.

-• A leading ~ expands to your home directory in both env vars and the Command path.
+• A leading ~ expands to your home directory in config dirs, env vars, and the Command path.

 • Existing panes keep the backend they were created with — open a new pane or press Alt+B to switch.

-• hob keeps session history per profile when it uses a distinct config directory, so account-specific Claude Code and Codex conversations stay separated.
+• hob keeps Claude Code and Codex session history per profile when the profile uses a distinct config directory, so account-specific conversations stay separated in Activity.

 How is this guide?